raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 /mnt #
 ```

-Creating and writing file did not generate any IO because filesystem stores file data into cache memory, not disk.
+_Creating and writing file did not generate any I/O because_ the filesystem stores file data into cache memory, not disk.
-We need to run sync command to generate IO.
+We need to run sync command, at least once, to generate I/O.
-That command flush data in memory into disk.
+That command flushes data present in memory onto the disk.

 ```
 /mnt # sync